gwax/www-gwax/posts/2011/02/someone-missed-my-connection.rst

 :tags: waksman

-Here's a first for me: someone posted a "missed connection" about me on craigslist.
+Here's a first for me: someone posted a "missed connection" about me on Craigslist.
 One of my roommates randomly found it.

    **Bloodhound - w4m - 23 (SOMA / south beach)**